Skip to main content

 When Your Doctor is Running Late

-One pleasure that engage in regularly is taking time to simply think and to collect my thoughts.
+One pleasure that I engage in regularly is taking time simply to think and to collect my thoughts.
 I don’t have a dedicated time for this pursuit; I can seize the moment at any time.
 Often, I am on a walk or maybe simply driving somewhere.
 I use these times to rove through recent happenings in my life and in the lives of those I care about.
 Or, I might reflect – some might say ruminate – over a news item or opinion piece that I have read.
 There is no agenda.
 My mind simply roams and wanders stopping periodically at various unplanned destinations.
 Think of this experience as akin to entering a large bookstore (younger readers may need to google here) without a specific title in mind.
 You simply start ambling through the aisles sampling various books until you find one or two that meet your fancy.
 The journey, as I see it, is a central part of the adventure.
 Contrast this with purchasing a specific book on Amazon.
-I’ve purchased books both ways, but one of these opt
+I’ve purchased books both ways, but one of these o

 Loss of Trust in America